Robert Rantoul Jr.: Early life

 Rantoul was born on August 13, 1805, in Beverly, Massachusetts.
 He was the eldest son of Robert and Joanna Lovett Rantoul.
-He attended the common schools and Phillips Andover Academy and graduated from Harvard University in 1826.
+He attended the common schools and Phillips Academy, Andover, and graduated from Harvard University in 1826.

 From his early years, Rantoul exhibited a precociousness, maturity, and love for learning that made an indelible impression on those around him.
 As a child, Rantoul was known for his "ingeniousness, veracity, modesty, docility, and tender conscientiousness."
 An extract taken from his childhood journal, written at age 8, reads: "Jan.
 4, 1814.
 Gained the following idea, namely, that I had better sometimes be imposed upon, than never to trust."

-At age 14, Rantoul enrolled at Phillips Andover Academy, where he would study under the tutelage of the famous educator John Adams.
+At age 14, Rantoul enrolled at Phillips Academy, where he would study under the tutelage of the famous educator John Adams.
 Recalling Rantoul, one Andover classmate stated: "The trait which impressed me the most, was his unquestionable thirst for knowledge, which he sought for gratification in every field of human inquiry.
-Whatever arrested his attention, whether it were a paper in the Spectator, a speech in Congress, a new poem in Lord Byron's, or recent invention in the arts, it absorbed all his faculties, and was thoroughly mastered and digested before he left it."
+Whatever arrested his attention, whether it were a paper in the Spectator, a speech in Congress, a new poem by Lord Byron, or recent invention in the arts, it absorbed all his faculties, and was thoroughly mastered and digested before he left it."

 In 1822, Rantoul entered the freshman class at Harvard College.
 At Harvard, Rantoul was described as "indefatigably industrious."
 By some accounts, Rantoul spent 14 hours a day studying, though he preferred to study subjects according to his own intellectual interests, rather than follow the prescribed college course.